DanParkinson/project-4-django/AGILE.md

 - Now that users can edit their reservations they need to be able to delete them.

-- Users need to be able to see their reservations in date/time order on their reservation page
+- Users need to be able to see their reservations in date/time order on their reservation page This was a simple edit to my_reservations view.
+I ran into trouble understanding the difference between the models and the variables as i had called them similar things.
+Time to start planning names a bit more clearly.

 </details>